Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Improvements on CSR-V Kernel

-To improve the kernel performance, one should take into account the GPU architectural characteristics: the management of the memory accesses and the partitioning of the computations.
-The effects and the results corresponding to each improvement are reported in Table~\ref{improvements}.
+To further improve the kernel performance, one should take into account the GPU architectural characteristics: the management of the memory accesses, the partitioning of the computations and the specificities of the problem considered.